prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 points” that “detached themselves, swimming in a golden mist, projecting blue shadows far before them,” like Caspar David Freidrich’s “Wanderer Above the Sea of Fog” of a different hue.
-Were it to stop here, this landscape would stay with the Romantic landscape tradition of the sublime, invoking the feeling of immensity but not doing anything particularly new.[@norris_octopus:_1986 45-6]
+Were it to stop here, this landscape would stay within the Romantic landscape tradition of the sublime, invoking the feeling of immensity but not doing anything particularly unusual.[@norris_octopus:_1986 45-6]

 But this second landscape pushes further, as literary extrapolation takes it beyond the frame of the visual---and the only reason it is able to surpass